 Maybe there is a specific topic that you are really knowledgeable about or that you want to share your views on.
 Or perhaps you want to go down the fiction book route.

-There is now the self-publishing option available to you, which means you can cut out the middleman and sell directly on platforms such as Amazon with Kindle Publishing.
+The self-publishing option is now available to you, which means you can cut out the middleman and sell directly on platforms such as Amazon with Kindle Publishing.

 11. Flip Furniture